RSG99 The Advanced Level Golf Proposed by the Robot Swing Laboratory

 Let’s start the swing from the rotation of the hips and upper body: An ideal golf swing is performed through the rotation of the central part of the body.
 A swing that relies heavily on arm movement is not efficient. -Read Now

-Let’s ask Robot Swing Golf PUTTMAN about the feel of distance in putting!: It can be challenging for beginner to intermediate level golfers with limited experience on the golf course to gauge the distance of their putts.
-By using the PUTTMAN app, your putting skills will improve with each round. -Website Robot Swing Golf PUTTMAN
+Master Putting Distance PUTTMAN: It can be challenging for beginner to intermediate level golfers with limited experience on the golf course to gauge the distance of their putts.
+By using the PUTTMAN app, your putting skills will improve with each round.
+Read Now

-Goodbye Yips Forever!: This is a book that we recommend for golfers who consider themselves mentally weak or are struggling with yips. -Read book
+Goodbye Yips Forever!
+This is a book that we recommend for golfers who consider themselves mentally weak or are struggling with yips.
+Read Now

 For an explanatory video, please click the YouTube logo.